jnizama/google-work-sample-submission/README.md

-# Intership Experience UK Project Sample
+# Intership Experience UK Project Sample Feedback
 This reposity is for my Intership Experience UK work (in day 2 and 3)

 My work related Work Sample Review & Reflection